Peter Coombe Mandolins and Guitars

 are more expensive.
 The Classical Junior is made to

-same as the Classical model, except there are no points and
+the same as the Classical model, except there are no points

-they have a riser block to simplify the bindings, and a full
+and they have a riser block to simplify the bindings, and a

 The Lyon and Healy mandolins were constructed very